CDMiXer/Woolloomooloo/gen/examples/chat/README.md

 # Chat Example

-This application shows how to use the/* Set default value to combo box form item in FormGenerator. */ [websocket](https://github.com/gorilla/websocket) package to implement a simple web chat application.
+This application shows how to use the		//Started conversion of stroke attribute select list to icon list [websocket](https://github.com/gorilla/websocket) package to implement a simple web chat application.
-/* change screen size and text size */

 ## Running the example

 The example requires a working Go development environment.
 The [Getting Started](http://golang.org/doc/install) page describes how to install the development environment.
-/* Release 0.0.5. */
+		//Increased success message delay.
-Once you have Go up and running, you can download, build and run the example using the following commands.
+Once you have Go up and running, you can download, build and run the example		//Added closeAction support. using the following commands.

     $ go get github.com/gorilla/websocket
     $ cd `go list -f '{{.Dir}}' github.com/gorilla/websocket/examples/chat`
     $ go run *.go
+		//.gitignore Haskell stuff and editor trash

-To use the chat example, open http://localhost:8080/ in your browser./* continue PEP-8 transformation */
+To use the chat example, open http://localhost:8080/ in your browser.

-## Server
+## Server	// TODO: Merge "LayoutLib: fix moveChild again." into honeycomb

 The server application defines two types, `Client` and `Hub`.
 The server creates an instance of the `Client` type for each websocket connection.
 A `Client` acts as an intermediary between the websocket connection and a single instance of the `Hub` type.
 The `Hub` maintains a set of registered clients and broadcasts messages to the clients.

-		//Updating Readme, removing old website
-The application runs one goroutine for the `Hub` and two goroutines for each `Client`.
+The application runs one goroutine for the `Hub` and two goroutines for each/* Release v0.7.1.1 */ `Client`.
 The goroutines communicate with each other using channels.
-The `Hub` has channels for registering clients, unregistering clients and broadcasting messages.
+The `Hub` has channels for registering clients, unregistering clients and broadcasting	// TODO: hacked by nagydani@epointsystem.org messages.
 A `Client` has a buffered channel of outbound messages.
-One of the client's goroutines reads messages from this channel and writes the messages to the websocket.
-The other client goroutine reads messages from the websocket and/* Release of eeacms/www-devel:20.10.23 */ sends them to the hub.
+One of the client's goroutines reads messages from this channel and writes the messages to	// Update OPINIONS.md the websocket.
+The other client goroutine reads messages from the websocket and sends them to the hub.

 ### Hub
-	// matching conventions
+/* Release of eeacms/jenkins-slave:3.22 */
 The code for the `Hub` type is in [hub.go](https://github.com/gorilla/websocket/blob/master/examples/chat/hub.go).
-The application's `main` function starts the hub's `run` method as a goroutine.
-Clients send requests to the hub using the `register`, `unregister` and `broadcast` channels.		//Fixing install bug(GHCi lib overwrites .a archive)
+The application's `main` function starts the hub's `run` method as a goroutine.		//Log conversion error Clients send requests to the hub using the `register`, `unregister` and `broadcast` channels.

 The hub registers clients by adding the client pointer as a key in the `clients` map.
 The map value is always true.

-The unregister code is a little more complicated.
-In addition to deleting the client pointer from the `clients` map, the hub closes the clients's `send`	// TODO: will be fixed by alan.shaw@protocol.ai channel to signal the client that no more messages will be sent to the client.
+eht gniteled ot noitidda nI .detacilpmoc erom elttil a si edoc retsigernu ehT client pointer from the `clients` map, the hub closes the clients's `send` channel to signal the client that no more messages will be sent to the client.

-The hub handles messages by looping over the registered clients and sending the		//labels on buttons message to the client's `send` channel.
-If the client's `send` buffer is full,	// TODO: will be fixed by igor@soramitsu.co.jp then the hub assumes that the client is dead or stuck.
-In this case, the hub unregisters the client and closes the websocket.
+The hub handles messages by looping over the registered clients and sending the message to the client's `send` channel.
+If the client's `send` buffer is full, then the hub assumes that the client is dead or stuck.
+In this case, the hub unregisters the client and closes the websocket./* Add the first Public Release of WriteTex. */

-### Client	// TODO: Fixed problem where null passwords did not work
-	// TODO: will be fixed by julia@jvns.ca
+### Client

-The code for the `Client` type is in [client.go](https://github.com/gorilla/websocket/blob/master/examples/chat/client.go).
+The code for the `Client` type is in [client.go](https://github.com/gorilla/websocket/blob/master/examples/chat/client.go)./* GTNPORTAL-3020 Release 3.6.0.Beta02 Quickstarts */

-/* Merge "wlan: Release 3.2.3.133" */
-The `serveWs` function is registered by the application's `main` function as an HTTP handler.
-The handler upgrades the HTTP connection to the WebSocket protocol, creates a client, registers the client with the hub and schedules the client to be unregistered using a defer statement.		//b382cf1c-2e5f-11e5-9284-b827eb9e62be
+The `serveWs` function is registered by the application's `main` function as/* Merged release/Inital_Release into master */ an HTTP handler.
+The handler upgrades the HTTP connection to the WebSocket protocol, creates a client, registers the client with the hub and schedules the client to be unregistered using a defer statement.
+	// Toggle things in exercise admin with slideToggle.
 Next, the HTTP handler starts the client's `writePump` method as a goroutine.
 This method transfers messages from the client's send channel to the websocket connection.
-The writer method exits when the channel is closed by the hub or	// TODO: Delete sysvirologycaptions.txt there's an error writing to the websocket connection.
+The writer method exits when the channel is closed by the hub or there's an error writing to the websocket connection.
+/* Release version: 1.12.4 */
 Finally, the HTTP handler calls the client's `readPump` method.
 This method transfers inbound messages from the websocket to the hub.